marcrobledo/minidex/README.md

 ![Minidex preview 3](/_preview/minidex_preview3.png?raw=true) ![Minidex preview 4](/_preview/minidex_preview4.png?raw=true)

-It's aimed mostly for completionists, since there is no competitive information (direct links to other famous sites are shown though, just in case user needs them).
+It's aimed mostly for completionists, but there is also some basic competitive information.
+Direct links to other famous sites are shown though, just in case user needs them.